 LK Griffie/Liana Gardner

-LK Griffie is the two-time teen choice award-winning author of the Misfit McCabe series.
+LK Griffie is a two-time teen choice award-winning author of the Misfit McCabe series.
 Daughter of a rocket scientist and an artist, LK Griffie combines the traits of both into a quirky yet pragmatic writer and in everything sees the story lurking beneath the surface.
-Born in Seattle, WA and raised in southern California, LK is definitely a west coast girl, but loves to travel.
+Engaged in a battle against leukemia and lymphoma, LK spends much of her time at home, but allows her imagination to take her wherever she wants to go.

 She fostered her love of writing after reading Louisa May Alcott’s Little Women and discovering she had a great deal in common with the character Jo.
 The making up of stories, dramatic feelings, and a quick temper were enough for her to know she and Jo would have been kindred spirits.